oddrationale/ACollectionOfChessWisdom/manuscript/07_The_Endgame.md

 # The Endgame

+> "To be capable of conducting an endgame to the distant goal with clarity, firmness, and complete familiarity with all its tricks and traps is the sign of the first-class master."
+> J. Mieses

 Familiarize yourself with the endgames likely to stem from the openings you play.

 Exploit advantages and minimize disadvantages.